henichsen/Disable_Windows11_ActivityCache/README.md

-# disable ActivityCache and widgets on Windows11

-##Disable ActivityCache and widgets completely tested on Microsoft Windows 11 Home version 25H2 10.0.26200.7171
+## Disable ActivityCache and widgets completely tested on Microsoft Windows 11 Home version 25H2 10.0.26200.7171

   check absence of ActivitiesCache with WindowsKey+R